Clarifying yoga terminology

 To keep it simple, “hatha” yoga can be viewed as a generic description covering ALL styles of physical yoga.
 Consequently the physical aspect of any of our modern day yoga styles can be labelled as a form of “hatha yoga”.

 Ashtanga yoga is both a philosophy and a traditional hatha yoga practice.
 The philosophy of Ashtanga yoga is based on Patanjali’s Yoga Sutras where yoga is described as an eight-limbed path towards enlightenment (comprising universal & personal ethical principles; physical yoga practice; breath techniques, 3 stages of meditation; and the state of liberation/enlightenment).
 The 8 limbs are meant to be practiced together rather than in stages and can be said to serve as different entry points into an expanded sense of self.

-The physical practice of Ashtanga yoga is a dynamic, vigorous practice that uses breath control techniques (ujjayi), muscular energy locks (bhandas), gazing points (drishti) and poses linked together by a flow of breath-synchronised body movement (vinyasa).
+The physical practice of Ashtanga yoga is a dynamic, vigorous practice that uses breath control techniques (ujjayi), muscular energy locks (bandhas), gazing points (drishti) and poses linked together by a flow of breath-synchronised body movement (vinyasa).
 The ancient traditional physical practice of Ashtanga consists of a set sequence of 6 series, increasing in difficulty levels (the Primary Series being the first).
 Only when the first series has been achieved is the next one introduced.
 This style of yoga was popularized by Indian Master Teacher Patthabi Jhois.
-Our Yoga Flow, Power Hour and Unlock & Lengthen classes are all based on Ashtanga yoga principles and we currently have one Ashtanga Yoga Led Class on schedule covering over half of the primary series.
+Our Ashtanga, Yoga Flow and Power Hour classes are all based on Ashtanga yoga principles.

 Both the philosophy and the physical practice of Ashtanga yoga and Iyengar yoga form the foundation for our yoga classes at Tidy Temple Yoga.